Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Introduction

-In this work, our focus is on the IF-TEM sampler, which operates analogously to the functioning of human brain neurons \cite{andrew2003spiking}.
-Specifically, as depicted in Fig.~\ref{fig:TEM}(b) (solid lines) and in Section~\ref{IF-TEM vs. Periodic Sampler}, IF-TEM first biases the input analog signal, \emph{by a fixed bias}, larger than a constant function based on the maximal amplitude and frequency signal sampled.
-Following this, it integrates and contrasts the result against a threshold and records the instances when this threshold is crossed.
-The time differences from the IF-TEM output are then quantized.
+In this work, our focus is on the IF-TEM sampler.\off{, which operates analogously to the functioning of human brain neurons \cite{andrew2003spiking}.
+Specifically} As depicted in Fig.~\ref{fig:TEM}(b) (solid lines), IF-TEM first biases the input analog signal, \emph{with a fixed bias}, chosen to exceed a constant determined by the signal's maximal amplitude and frequency.
+Following this, it integrates and contrasts the result against a threshold and records the instances when this threshold is crossed. \off{The time differences from the IF-TEM output are then quantized.
 Previous studies have investigated the quantization process using time encoding for band-limited signals, proposing an upper bound for the Mean Squared Error (MSE) in quantization distortion \cite{lazar2004perfect}.
-Additionally, other studies have compared IF-TEM with conventional ADCs, using the relationship between the signal’s energy, frequency, and maximum amplitude to study the MSE upper bound \cite{naaman2021time, papoulis1967limits}.

-However, a primary limitation of the IF-TEM is its \emph{unchanging sensitivity} to variations in signal amplitude and frequency, setting an average Nyquist sampling ratio and oversampling rate \cite{lazar2004time,naaman2021time}, which significantly limits its performance. \off{ Essentially, the IF-TEM employs a fixed upper bound bias, setting an average sampling and oversampling rate that remains unaffected by the amplitude fluctuations of the input signal. }
+Additionally, other studies have compared IF-TEM with conventional ADCs, using the relationship between the signal’s energy, frequency, and maximum amplitude to study the MSE upper bound \cite{naaman2021time, papoulis1967limits}.However, a primary limitation of the IF-TEM is its \emph{unchanging sensitivity} to variations in signal amplitude and frequency, setting an average Nyquist ratio and oversampling rate } However, a primary limitation of the IF-TEM is its fixed bias and resulting constant Nyquist ratio, which do not adapt to variations in signal amplitude and frequency, thereby imposing an oversampling rate \cite{lazar2004time,naaman2021time} that significantly limits its performance.
+Specifically, its fixed bias is determined by a global amplitude bound, resulting in persistent oversampling when the temporal input signal amplitude is low.